Uber Technologies, Inc. v Google LLC – Opinion

 review of an arbitrator’s decisions and the risk that an arbitrator might make a mistake.

-Ibid.)
+(Ibid.)
 However, nonparties, who did not consent to any arbitration agreement, “cannot

-Id. at p.
+be compelled to arbitrate a dispute.”
+(Id. at p.
 536.)
 Absent such consent, the Court

 concluded that nonparties were entitled to full judicial review of any adverse discovery

-order issued by the arbitrator against them. (
+order issued by the arbitrator against them.
+(Id. at pp. 537-538.)
+This result was

 necessary to preserve the legal rights of nonparties who never agreed to the arbitration in

-Id. at p.
+the first place.
+(Id. at p.
 538.)
 While Berglund established that a nonparty dissatisfied

 with an arbitrator’s discovery decision may seek full judicial review in the superior court,